 PEDIATRIC NEUROPSYCHOLOGY-CLINICAL TRAINING EXPERIENCES

-General Neuropsychology Clinic: The Pediatric Neuropsychology resident conducts outpatient evaluations for children and adolescents with a wide array of presenting cognitive and behavioral challenges.
-The most common referrals include children and adolescents with neurodevelopmental disorders, including learning disorders, attention-deficit/hyperactivity disorder (ADHD), and autism spectrum disorder; epilepsy; congenital heart disease; hematological/oncological conditions; genetic syndromes; sleep disorders; and other psychiatric and neurological disorders.
+The Pediatric Neuropsychology resident conducts outpatient evaluations for children and adolescents with a wide array of presenting cognitive and behavioral challenges.
+The most common referrals include epilepsy, congenital heart disease, hematological/oncological conditions, genetic syndromes, as well as neurodevelopmental disorders such as ADHD and autism spectrum disorder.
 A psychometrist model is used for the majority of the assessments, with the resident responsible for interviewing, interpreting, writing clinical reports, and providing feedback.
 Residents also provide inpatient consultation services on a rotating basis with adolescents and adults who are typically receiving inpatient psychiatric care.
 One of the goals of this program is to ensure that all residents gain experience with patients across the entire lifespan.
 As such, all Michigan Medicine residents will complete a 4-month experience that involves assessment of adult and geriatric patients.

-Postdoctoral residents regularly staff interdisciplinary clinics with medical residents and attending medical staff.
-Experiences for pediatric residents are offered in Autism Spectrum Disorder Clinic, Multidisciplinary Developmental Evaluation Clinic, Epilepsy Clinic, General Neurology Clinic, and Hematology/Oncology Clinic.
-The experience includes integration of neuropsychological assessment data with neurological and medical evaluations of patients and discussion about aspects of the case along with teaching by attending staff.
+Postdoctoral residents staff interdisciplinary clinics with medical residents and attending providers.
+Experiences for pediatric residents are offered in Autism Spectrum Disorder Clinic, Multidisciplinary Developmental Evaluation Clinic, Epilepsy Clinic, General Neurology Clinic, and Hematology/Oncology Long Term Follow-Up Clinic.
+Experiences include integration of neuropsychological assessment data with a patient’s neurological and medical evaluations and discussion of cases with providers from multiple disciplines.

 Primary Clinic Experiences:

-Multidisciplinary Developmental Evaluation Clinic (MDEC): This weekly clinic conducts diagnostic evaluations of toddlers and young children with developmental concerns, including autism spectrum disorders (ASD).
-Assessments follow a multi-disciplinary team approach consisting of clinical interview and observation with neuropsychology, speech and language evaluation, and medical/neurological examination.
+Multidisciplinary Developmental Evaluation Clinic (MDEC): This weekly clinic conducts diagnostic evaluations of children ages five and under with developmental concerns, including autism spectrum disorders (ASD).
+Assessments follow a multi-disciplinary team approach consisting of clinical interview and play observation with neuropsychology, speech and language evaluation, and medical/neurological examination.
 Some patients are referred for further comprehensive developmental evaluation including ADOS-2 or BOSA within the neuropsychology section.

 Epilepsy Clinic: Residents may participate in the weekly epilepsy conference for pre-and post-surgical consultation.
 The multidisciplinary team consists of neuropsychology, neurosurgery, neuroradiology, social work, and speech and language pathology.
 Opportunities for observation of Wada testing are also available.

-General Neurology Clinic: Residents may participate in the weekly pediatric neurology clinic to observe neurological examination and treatment of a variety of neurological disorders (i.e. headaches, seizure disorder, global developmental delay).
+General Neurology Clinic: Residents may participate in a weekly pediatric neurology clinic to observe neurological examination and treatment of a variety of neurological disorders (i.e. headaches, seizure disorder, global developmental delay, neuromuscular disorders).